-This report provides a summary of the fishery for tunas in the eastern Pacific Ocean (EPO), assessments of the major stocks of tunas and billfishes that are exploited in the fishery, and an evaluation of the pelagic ecosystem in the EPO, in 2007.
+This report provides a summary of the fishery for tunas in the eastern Pacific Ocean (EPO), assessments of the major stocks of tunas and billfishes that are exploited in the fishery, and an evaluation of the pelagic ecosystem in the EPO, in 2008.

-The report is based on data available to the IATTC staff in March 2008.
-The sections on bluefin (E), and the three sections on billfishes (G, H, I) are essentially the same as the corresponding sections of IATTC Fishery Status Report 5, published in 2007, except for updates of the figures.
+The report is based on data available to the IATTC staff in April 2009.
+The section on bluefin (E) and the three sections on billfishes (G, H, I) are essentially the same as the corresponding sections of IATTC Fishery Status Report 6, published in 2008, except for updates of the figures.